 The PSD is separate from the officers and staff that are subject to a complaint and serious allegations are referred to the Independent Office for Police Conduct (IOPC) who may decide to supervise, manage or independently investigate a complaint.
 Learning is an integral part of every complaint and any lessons learned from an investigation are used to continuously improve the service provided to Warwickshire communities.
-My Office meet with a senior member of staff from PSD on a quarterly basis to monitor and review the performance data and raise any issues of concern.
+My Office meet with a senior member staff from PSD on a quarterly basis to monitor and review the performance data and raise any issues of concern

-In 2016 the Government's proposed a significant structural change to the police complaints process, whereby directly elected Police and Crime Commissioners would have more involvement in the police complaint system to determine how they are dealt with at a local level.
-This included the discretion to choose whether to record complaints themselves and to hear appeals against the handling of complaints deemed suitable for Local Resolution.
-These proposals are still awaiting legislation to bring them into effect, however in the meantime Warwickshire Police have adopted a triage approach to the handling of police complaints to provide a speedier and more proportionate response, attempting to resolve issues at the first point of contact and delivering an improved customer service.
+In 2016 the Government's proposed a significant structural change to the police complaints process, whereby directly elected Police and Crime Commissioners would come to the fore to determine how police complaints are dealt with at a local level.
+This included the discretion to choose whether to record and determine complaints themselves, or to supervise how their local police force exercises such functions.
+The PCCs would also hear appeals against the handling of complaints deemed suitable for local resolution.
+These proposals are still awaiting guidance to bring them into effect, however in the meantime Warwickshire Police have adopted a triage approach to the handling of police complaints to provide a speedier and more proportionate response, attempting to resolve issues at the first point of contact and delivering an improved customer service.